René Petit

 Renato Petit de Ory, better known by his French name, René Petit (8 October 1899 – 14 October 1989), was a Franco-Spanish engineer, known for being a footballer in his youth.
 He was one of the most popular players in Spanish football in the 1910s, 1920s, and 1930s, playing for Real Madrid and Real Unión, and becoming a member of the France national team.
 He represented France at the 1920 Summer Olympics in Belgium.

 The figure of René Petit has a double ambivalence.
 On the one hand, there is his dual nationality, French and Spanish, and his status as a Basque-French.
-On the other hand, there is his double vocation: the first, as a brilliant footballer, and the second, as a clever civil engineer, who built Bilbao's Arenal Bridge and the Yesa Reservoir.
+On the other hand, there is his double vocation: the first, as a footballer, and the second, as a civil engineer, who built Bilbao's Arenal Bridge and the Yesa Reservoir.

 Early life

 René Petit was born in Dax, France, by pure chance, since his pregnant mother, a Spaniard born in Madrid, had traveled to that town just for treatments at its thermal waters; she was in a spa taking hot springs when the waters broke.
 His father was a French engineer who was a high official of the Company of Railways in Northern Spain, holding the post of head of traffic.

 Petit lived a good part of his life on the border between Spain and France, more specifically in the Basque Country, hence his status as a Basque-French, growing up between the towns of Irun and Hondarribia, with the former town being the terminus of the Spanish rail network in which his father was stationed.
 Despite being raised in the Basque Country, Petit had a thorough education of the French type.
 When he turned 12, his entire family moved to live in Madrid, where his father's company had its headquarters.
 There he attended high school at the prestigious Colegio de Nuestra Señora del Pilar.